 That’s horrendous, Azti’s voice colored the thought.
 It looks like yours.

 Rin huffed.
 It does not!
 He hefted the collar up to the light and scowled at the stitches.
 Okay… maybe it does.
 But only a little!
 Then he winced.
 If Mum – or worse, Grandmother – ever found out he’d learned an artisan’s craft, he’d be stuck doing basic forms or dishes for months.
+Or both.
 He shuddered and shoved the cloth away.

 The second bundle was similar: a length of yellow cotton with a collar tied with a pale blue ribbon.
 Somehow, the embroidery around the neck was more uneven than on the previous garment.
-The pattern wasn’t as uniform, and the embroiderer had clearly started with no idea how much thread they needed, as evidence by the obvious knots tying on extra thread.
+The pattern wasn’t as uniform, and the embroiderer had clearly started with no idea how much thread they needed, as evidenced by the obvious knots tying on extra thread.

 A little confused, but enjoying the tranquility and moment of rest, Rin re-rolled the mystery garments and set them aside.